department-of-veterans-affairs/caseflow/.github/ISSUE_TEMPLATE/story.md

 Job story: When a [user] does [x], they need [y], so that [z]

 ## Acceptance criteria
-- Please put this work behind the feature toggle: [toggle name]
+- [ ] Please put this work behind the feature toggle: [toggle name]
+- [ ] This feature should be accessible to the following user groups:
-- Include screenshot(s) in the Github issue if there are front-end changes
+- [ ] Include screenshot(s) in the Github issue if there are front-end changes

 ## Release notes
 <!-- Write what should be included in release notes (Caseflow uses Headway), updated when the story is built, before it's deployed. -->